World Languages (K-12) Education, B.S.

 French and Francophone Literature I

-French and Francophone Literature II
+French and Francophone Literature: Narrative

 Contemporary French Literature